 (By the way, you cannot change your metering mode when you are still in AUTO, so it's yet another reason to learn how to move away from AUTO settings !
 Go on, you know you want to)

-Let’s start by having a closer look at the three main metering modes that both Canon and Nikon have.
-The yellow shaded areas in the pictures below represents the area that the camera meters for.
+OK, now let’s start by having a closer look at the three main metering modes that both Canon and Nikon have.
+Please note the yellow shaded areas in the pictures below represents the area that the camera meters for.

 Evaluative (Canon) / Matrix Metering (Nikon)